nicoguaro/continuum_mechanics/docs/tutorials/curvilinear_coordinates.rst

 Finally, we can compute vector operators for different coordinates.

-The Laplace operator for the bipolar cylindrical system given by
+The Laplace operator for the bipolar cylindrical system is given by

 .. math::